 There are other special considerations that you may want to consider as you evaluate your mortgage options.

 THREE: PUTTING IT TOGETHER

 With your decision made and the groundwork laid, it’s time to put all the pieces of documentation needed to move forward into closing.

 Getting the ‘green light’

 Just like you wouldn’t dive into a pool without knowing how deep it is, you wouldn’t want to house hunt without knowing how much you could afford.
-That’s why once you have decided buying a home is your best option and you’ve examined what your finances will allow, it’s a good time to talk with your First Choice Loan Officer about being prequalified or preapproved.
+That’s why once you have decided buying a home is your best option and you’ve examined what your finances will allow, it’s a good time to talk with your Bank Of England Loan Officer about being prequalified or preapproved.